Please screenshot this page and send it to info@mim-essay.com

 close

-Who takes TOEFL test?
+Who takes the TOEFL test?

-Typically, those people who are planning their education abroad and are applying to a foreign university or a graduate school take TOEFL examination.
+Typically, those people who are planning their education abroad and are applying to a foreign university or a graduate school take the TOEFL examination.
 Also, if you are applying for scholarships abroad, you will have to submit your TOEFL scores.
 However, this examination is not only limited to this.
 Anyone who needs to showcase their English ability can undertake this test.
 This includes:

 • Those looking to attend an exchange program in an English-speaking country.